SaikatMandal2022/TDS_Project1/README.md

 # TDS_Project1

 **Data Scraping:**
-Data scraping done with the help of python packages nsmely "requests","time","pandas".
+Data scraping done for GitHub users from Berlin with more than 200 followers.
+Python packages namely "requests","time","pandas" are used.
 Extracted data saved in excel file format.
 All the files are shared in GitHub repo.
 Refer following code files:

 Code file for Data Extraction : TDS_Project_1.ipynb (https://github.com/SaikatMandal2022/TDS_Project1/blob/main/TDS_Project_1.ipynb)